BLUE BADGES: This section also has guidance on the eligibility criteria for the Blue Badge disabled parking scheme in England and Wales.

 In some cases, you can make an appeal against a penalty charge notice or a parking ticket.
 The section explains the ‘charge certificate’ process and ‘order of recovery’ time limit.

 Contact the council who issued the PCN to appeal a parking fine.
 In England and Wales, you have 28 days to challenge a penalty charge notice (14 days for the 50% discount).

 The parking tickets rules guide explains how to pay PCN and FPN fines.
-There is extra information on how to challenge a PCN at a local authority or the police.
+There is extra information on how to challenge a PCN at your local authority or from the police.

 Go online to pay a parking fine or Penalty Charge Notice issued by a local council.
 You must live in England or Wales and know your postcode to use the GOV.UK payment tool.

-Note: Providing you have the 16 digit Notice number and Offence code (found on the paperwork) you can also pay a Fixed Penalty online via the Home Office website.
+Note: If you have the 16 digit Notice number and Offence code (found on the paperwork) you can also pay a Fixed Penalty online via the Home Office website.